dwineman/DWUUID/README.md

 Usage
 -----

-A DWUUID is immutable and has the same uniqueness guarantees as [CFUUID][CFUUID] (Universally Unique Identifier, a 128-bit value guaranteed to be unique).
+A DWUUID is immutable and has the same uniqueness guarantees as [CFUUID][CFUUID] (Universally Unique Identifier, a 128-bit value generated using the computer's Ethernet hardware address and a timestamp).
 It conforms to NSCoding and NSCopying, and it implements `-hash` and `-isEqual:`, so it can be used as an NSDictionary key.

 `DWUUID.m` may be compiled with or without ARC.